Publication Ethics Statement

 Reviewers should notify the Associate Editor immediately and seek advice if they discover either a conflicting interest that wasn’t apparent when they agreed to the review or anything that might prevent them from providing a fair and unbiased review.
 For example, if they suspect the identity of the Author(s), they should notify the Associate Editor if this knowledge raises any potential conflict of interest.

-In case they would like to propose another Reviewer for the given manuscript, they should ensure suggestions for alternative Reviewers are based on expertness.
+In case they would like to propose another Reviewer for the given manuscript, they should ensure suggestions for alternative Reviewers are based on expertise.

 2.4 Confidentiality of the Reviewed Articles